errbotio/err-backend-mattermost/README.md

 ### INFO

-This bot brings its own api and mattermost client implemantation, since there wasn't anything complete enough/no python client at all.
+This bot brings its own api and mattermost client implementation since there wasn't anything complete enough/no python client for mattermost at all - none that I found at least.
-This is probably going to change.
+I will probably do some changes there, maybe move the client into it's own repository.